ALA-herbarium/documentation/arctos_one-by-one.md

  * Click "Create Agent"
  * Agent is now searchable and can be added as identifier and collector

+## Adding a relationship between existing agents in Arctos

+ * Navigate to search agents, enter one of the agents to associate
+ * Click on agent's name, follow to new tab opened - page titled "Summary for [agent's name] (person)"
+ * Click "edit"
+ * Click "select to create" dropdown under "Create Attribute" and find relationship type under relationship section of menu, i.e. relationship > associate of
+ * Enter attribute values, including current as date determined and self as determiner.
+ * Click "save"
+ * Navigate back to agent summary and ensure new attribute values appear.
+Agents are now linked and can be searched by "Related Agent" field

 ## Adding a collector to a specimen

  * Locate the specimen record in Arctos